NetLogo/Time-Extension/README.md

 * **LogoEvents are dispatched in order, and ties go to the first created** - If multiple LogoEvents are scheduled for the exact same time, they are dispatched (executed) in the order in which they were added to the discrete event schedule.

-* **LogoEvents can be created for an agentset** - When an agentset is scheduled to perform an anonymous command (before NetLogo 6.0 these were called tasks) at the same time, the individual agents execute the procedure in a non-random order, which is different from *ask* which shuffles the agents.
+* **LogoEvents can be created for an agentset** - When an agentset is scheduled to perform an arrow command (before NetLogo 6.0 these were called tasks) at the same time, the individual agents execute the procedure in a non-random order, which is different from *ask* which shuffles the agents.
 Not shuffling the agents may save some execution time.
 To shuffle the order, use the *add-shuffled* primitive, which will execute the actions in random order with low overhead.

-* **LogoEvents won't break if an agent dies** - If an agent is scheduled to perform an anonymous command in the future but dies before the event is dispatched, the event will be silently skipped.
+* **LogoEvents won't break if an agent dies** - If an agent is scheduled to perform an arrow command in the future but dies before the event is dispatched, the event will be silently skipped.

 * **LogoEvents can be scheduled to occur at a LogoTime** - LogoTimes are acceptable alternatives to specifying tick numbers for when events should occur.
 However, for this to work the discrete event schedule must be "anchored" to a reference time so it knows a relationship between ticks and time.
 See *time:anchor-schedule** below for an example of anchoring.